A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Here are three major ways you can support restaurants through this tough time.
 (Besides not going out if you're sick.
 That's a biggie.)

-1. Even if you don't go inside, you can still order takeout or delivery from Grubhub, etc. Over the next few weeks we'll see restaurants all over town upping their takeout games with curbside pickup, and new delivery options.
+1. Even if you don't go inside, you can still order takeout or delivery from Grubhub and other delivery services.
+Over the next few weeks, we'll see restaurants all over town upping their takeout games with curbside pickup and new delivery options.

-2. Tip your servers.
-And tip them well, because they're going through hell.
+2. Tip your servers and tip them well.
+They're going to need it.

-3. Consider buying a gift card and using it later, when everything is good again!
+3. Consider buying a gift card and using it later, when the coronavirus scare blows over.

-Many people, myself included right now, have been asked to limit our restaurant playtime.
-So below I have put together a list of places with reliable takeout situations.
-I've also broken down all the food delivery companies, telling you what makes them unique and which local restaurants they work with.
-And at the bottom (an evolving list) I have a few places you can buy gift cards.
+We've put together a list of places with reliable takeout situations.
+We've also broken down all the food delivery companies, telling you what makes them unique and which local restaurants they work with.
+And at the bottom (an evolving list) we have a few places you can buy gift cards.

-I will be updating this article as new information comes in, so people can bookmark it and use it as a resource going forward.
-Restaurant owners: email me at aberlin@tucson.com or send me a message on Facebook if you would like to be included in this list.

-Last thing!
-While we're talking about local foods, let's not forget our independent grocery stores like Johnny Gibson's Market, Grant Stone Supermarket and The Food Conspiracy Co-Op.
-I heard a little whisper that they might have TP.
-And theirs is good for the planet too. 🌎

 Local restaurants that are doing takeout